Quantifying Coffee Grinders

 Retention

-Let's start by defining retention rr as:
+Let's start by defining retention

-This brings us to the part, that I believe to be worse: The amount of coffee staying in the grinder and coming out with the next grind.
-This could be stale coffee from 3 days ago (if we have not used the machine over the weekend).
-Or ground coffee from a different brewing method before.
+This brings us to the part that I believe to be worse: the amount of coffee staying in the grinder and coming out with the next grind.
+This could be stale coffee from 3 days ago (if we have not used the machine over the weekend) or ground coffee from a different brewing method before.

 I propose we name the two types of retention:

-• Fixed retention: coffee stuck in the grinder, but not moving
+- Fixed retention: coffee stuck in the grinder but not moving.

 Measuring